Proven Dallas Car Accident Attorneys Ready To Assist You

 The more severe your injuries are, the greater the chance that your compensation might be higher.
 A claim that involves permanent injuries will be worth more than one involving minor soft tissue injuries that resolve within two months.

-Your potential compensation in a Dallas personal injury claim is directly tied to your percentage of liability.
-Texas is a comparative negligence state, which means you can collect a portion of your damages even if you are partially at fault.
+Car insurance companies and at-fault drivers often mount various defenses to avoid paying out damages to an injured victim.
+Very often, this involves claiming that you were at fault, or partially at fault, for causing the accident.
+In Texas, your potential compensation in a Dallas personal injury claim is directly tied to your percentage of liability.
+Texas is a modified comparative negligence state, which means you can collect a portion of your damages even if you are partially at fault.
 However, if you are more than 50% at fault, you are barred from recovery.
 For example, if you are 30% at fault for the accident, you could receive 70% of your damages.
 If you are 60% at fault, you will collect nothing since you are more than 50% at fault.
+Considering and addressing the defenses is vital to securing and maximizing compensation after an accident.

 Statute of Limitations in a Texas Car Accident